-Laurence D. Fink is Founder, Chairman and Chief Executive Officer of BlackRock, Inc. He also leads the firm's Global Executive Committee.
-Mr. Fink and seven partners founded BlackRock in 1988, and under his leadership, the firm has grown into a global leader in investment management, risk management and advisory services for institutional and retail clients.
-Today, the firm is trusted to manage more money than any other investment firm in the world.
-Mr. Fink was named one of the "World's Most Respected Leaders" by Fortune in 2016, "CEO of the Decade" by Financial News in 2011, and one of the "World's Best CEO's" by Barron's for 11 consecutive years.
+Laurence D. Fink is Chairman and Chief Executive Officer of BlackRock.
+He and seven partners founded BlackRock in 1988, and under his leadership, the firm has grown into a global leader in investment and technology solutions.
+BlackRock’s mission is to help investors build better financial futures and the firm is trusted to manage more money than any other investment company in the world.
+Mr. Fink has been named one of the "World's Greatest Leaders" by Fortune, and Barron's has named him one of the "World's Best CEOs" for 15 consecutive years.

-Mr. Fink serves as a member of the Board of Trustees of New York University and is Co-Chairman of the NYU Langone Medical Center Board of Trustees.
-He also serves on the boards of the Museum of Modern Art (MoMA), the Council on Foreign Relations, and the Nature Conservancy.
-He is also an Executive Committee member of the Partnership for New York City.
+He serves as a member of the Board of Trustees of New York University (NYU) and the World Economic Forum, and is Co-Chairman of the NYU Langone Medical Center Board of Trustees.
+In addition, he serves on the boards of the Museum of Modern Art, the Council on Foreign Relations and the International Rescue Committee.
+He also serves on the Advisory Board of the Tsinghua University School of Economics and Management in Beijing and on the Executive Committee of the Partnership for New York City.

-Mr. Fink earned an M.B.A. degree with a concentration in real estate from the University of California at Los Angeles (UCLA) in 1976 and a B.A. degree in political science from UCLA in 1974.
+Mr. Fink earned an MBA with a concentration in real estate from the University of California at Los Angeles (UCLA) in 1976 and a BA in political science from UCLA in 1974.